 - TOEFL scores (International students only) (Institution code = 6877; Department code = 77)

 - Financial Resource Certification (International students only)

 After submitting the online application in Part 1, you will receive an email notification with your new NU ID and a temporary password with instructions on how to setup your permanent password for MyRED.
 Now link to GAMES using your NU ID as login and MyRED password to complete the Department application.
 You must enter or upload the following:

-- Statement of purpose/goals
+- Statement of Purpose / Professional Goals

 - GRE scores (Institution code = 6877; Department code = 0620)